Ferran Adrià

 Fernando Adrià Acosta (Note: Catalan names were illegal during the Francoist dictatorship, and so the Spanish State only recognized the castilianized name Fernando Adrián Acosta during this period.) (/ca/; born 14 May 1962) is a Spanish chef.
-He was the head chef of the El Bulli restaurant in Roses on the Costa Brava and is considered one of the best chefs in the world.
+He was the head chef of the El Bulli restaurant in Roses on the Costa Brava and is considered one of the premier chefs in the world.
 He has often collaborated with his brother, the renowned pastry chef Albert Adrià.